-If you choose not to install SQL Server Express from the installation DVD but elect to create your own instance using an existing SQL Server installation, it must meet certain requirements.
-See "Modified Installation" on page 12" for more information.
+If you choose not to install SQL Server Express from the setup and installation files but elect to create your own instance using an existing SQL Server installation, it must meet certain requirements.
+See "Modified Installation" on page 13" for more information.